Grant McMillan, Head Coach

 Adam Blaylock begins his first season as assistant coach under Grant McMillan.
 Prior to Panola College, Blaylock was the top assistant at Northeast Community College in Norfolk, Nebraska for head coach Dan Anderson.
 He began coaching at Northeast in January 2011.
 While at Northeast, Blaylock oversaw recruiting, strength and conditoning, player development, academics, and overall basketball operations.
 Blaylock helped Northeast win 97 games and coached on two separate nationally ranked teams in the NJCAA division one poll, He has successfully place 22 student athletes into four year universities including the following division one players: KJ Bluford (Iowa State), Jabbar Washington (Charleston Southern), Nick Mabbutt (South Dakota), Buay Tuach (Loyola Marymount), Erik Tucker (Alabama State), Chima Moneke (UC Davis), Jalen Bradley (Oral Roberts).

 Blaylock was a student assistant for Peru State College in Peru, Nebraska in the Fall 2010.
 He received his bachelor's degree in Social Science Education while at Peru State.
-The Norfolk, Nebraska native played his four years of basketball at Peru State where he was named the 2009-2010 MCAC Scholar-Athlete of the year.
+The Norfolk, Nebraska native played his final two years of basketball at Peru State where he was named the 2009-2010 MCAC Scholar-Athlete of the year.
 He recorded 17 double digit scoring games for the Bobcats.
 Prior to Peru State, Blaylock played for Northeast Community College for two years where he was a two-time Academic All-Conference athlete.
-He earned an Associate of Arts Degree form Northeast in 2007.
+He earned an Associate of Arts Degree from Northeast in 2007.

 Blaylock is from Norfolk, Nebraska and was the 2005 Norfolk Daily News athlete of the year.